pmd/pmd/docs/pages/pmd/userdocs/cpd/cpd.md

                default="#if&nbsp;0|#endif"
                languages="C++"
     %}
-    {% include custom/cli_option_row.html options="--uri"
+    {% include custom/cli_option_row.html options="--uri,-u"
-               description="URI to process"
+               option_arg="uri"
+               description="Database URI for sources.
+One of `--dir`, `--file-list` or `--uri` must be provided."
                languages="PLSQL"
     %}
     {% include custom/cli_option_row.html options="--help,-h"
-               default="false"
                description="Print help text"
     %}
 </table>

 ### Examples

 _Note:_ The following example use the Linux start script.
-For Windows, just replace "./run.sh cpd" by "cpd.bat".
+For Windows, just replace "./pmd cpd" by "pmd.bat cpd".

 Minimum required options: Just give it the minimum duplicate size and the source directory:

-    $ ./run.sh cpd --minimum-tokens 100 --files /usr/local/java/src/java
+    $ ./pmd cpd --minimum-tokens 100 --dir /usr/local/java/src/java

 You can also specify the language:

-    $ ./run.sh cpd --minimum-tokens 100 --files /path/to/c/source --language cpp
+    $ ./pmd cpd --minimum-tokens 100 --dir /path/to/c/source --language cpp

 You may wish to check sources that are stored in different directories:

-    $ ./run.sh cpd --minimum-tokens 100 --files /path/to/other/source  --files /path/to/other/source --files /path/to/other/source --language fortran
+    $ ./pmd cpd --minimum-tokens 100 --dir /path/to/other/source  --dir /path/to/other/source --dir /path/to/other/source --language fortran

-<em>There should be no limit to the number of '--files', you may add...
+<em>There should be no limit to the number of `--dir`, you may add...
 But if you stumble one, please tell us !</em>

-And if you're checking a C source tree with duplicate files in different architecture directories you can skip those using --skip-duplicate-files:
+And if you're checking a C source tree with duplicate files in different architecture directories you can skip those using `--skip-duplicate-files`:

-    $ ./run.sh cpd --minimum-tokens 100 --files /path/to/c/source --language cpp --skip-duplicate-files
+    $ ./pmd cpd --minimum-tokens 100 --dir /path/to/c/source --language cpp --skip-duplicate-files

 You can also specify the encoding to use when parsing files:

-    $ ./run.sh cpd --minimum-tokens 100 --files /usr/local/java/src/java --encoding utf-16le
+    $ ./pmd cpd --minimum-tokens 100 --dir /usr/local/java/src/java --encoding utf-16le

 You can also specify a report format - here we're using the XML report:

-    $ ./run.sh cpd --minimum-tokens 100 --files /usr/local/java/src/java --format xml
+    $ ./pmd cpd --minimum-tokens 100 --dir /usr/local/java/src/java --format xml

-The default format is a text report, and there's also a `csv` report.
+The default format is a text report, but there are [other supported formats](#available-report-formats)

 Note that CPD is pretty memory-hungry; you may need to give Java more memory to run it, like this:

     $ export PMD_JAVA_OPTS=-Xmx512m
-    $ ./run.sh cpd --minimum-tokens 100 --files /usr/local/java/src/java
+    $ ./pmd cpd --minimum-tokens 100 --dir /usr/local/java/src/java

-In order to change the heap size under Windows, you'll need to edit the batch file `cpd.bat` or set the environment variable `PMD_JAVA_OPTS` prior to starting CPD:
+In order to change the heap size under Windows, you'll need to edit the batch file `pmd.bat` or set the environment variable `PMD_JAVA_OPTS` prior to starting CPD:

     C:\ > cd C:\pmd-bin-{{site.pmd.version}}\bin
     C:\...\bin > set PMD_JAVA_OPTS=-Xmx512m
-    C:\...\bin > .\cpd.bat --minimum-tokens 100 --files c:\temp\src
+    C:\...\bin > .\pmd.bat cpd --minimum-tokens 100 --dir c:\temp\src

 If you specify a source directory but don't want to scan the sub-directories, you can use the non-recursive option:

-    $ ./run.sh cpd --minimum-tokens 100 --non-recursive --files /usr/local/java/src/java
+    $ ./pmd cpd --minimum-tokens 100 --non-recursive --dir /usr/local/java/src/java

 ### Exit status